Bill Shankly: Huddersfield Town

 Shankly's initial role at Huddersfield was as reserve team coach.
 He found himself in charge of several promising youngsters who soon graduated to the first team after Town were relegated to the Second Division at the end of the 1955–56 season.
 Beattie resigned in the next season and, on 5 November 1956, Shankly succeeded him as manager.
 On Christmas Eve, he gave a first team debut to 16-year-old prospect Denis Law.
+Law said Shankly "made you believe you were something special", and club historian Ian Thomas stated, "Denis Law recalls the players hanging on his every word".
 Another prospect in his team was left back Ray Wilson who went on to become Huddersfield's most capped player before joining Everton.
 Shankly did not gain promotion at Huddersfield, the team finishing 12th in 1956–57, ninth in 1957–58 and 14th in 1958–59.

 Other players in Shankly's Huddersfield team were Ken Taylor, who was an England Test cricketer; striker Les Massie and captain Bill McGarry.
-On 21 December 1957, Huddersfield lost 7-6 to Charlton Athletic, who played most of the match with ten men, after Huddersfield were leading 5–1 with just 27 minutes remaining.
+On 21 December 1957, Huddersfield lost 7–6 to Charlton Athletic, who played most of the match with ten men, after Huddersfield were leading 5–1 with just 27 minutes remaining.
 Shankly described it as one of the most amazing games he had ever seen.
 On another occasion, Huddersfield beat Liverpool 5–0 with ten men and Shankly recalled the Liverpool directors leaving the ground in single file as if they were in a funeral procession.

 Disillusioned by a board that wanted to sell his best players without offering money to buy replacements, Shankly felt stifled by Huddersfield's lack of ambition and was delighted in November 1959 to receive an approach for his services by Liverpool.
-He recalled how Liverpool chairman Tom (T.V.)
-Williams asked him if he would like to manage the best club in the country, to which Shankly replied: "Why, is Matt Busby packing up?"
+He recalled how Liverpool chairman Tom (T. V.) Williams asked him if he would like to manage the best club in the country, to which Shankly replied: "Why, is Matt Busby packing up?"
 Shankly decided to think about the offer as he realised the great potential at Liverpool, who like Huddersfield were in the Second Division at that time.
 Rumours began and were fuelled by Liverpool's visit to Leeds Road on 28 November.
 Although Huddersfield won the game 1–0, Shankly accepted the Liverpool offer and resigned his position as Huddersfield manager at a board meeting on 1 December 1959.
 His league record at Huddersfield was 49 wins and 47 defeats in 129 matches.